 Born in New York City, Sequoia grew up largely in Maine and has long-standing ties to the artistic community here.
 He began making pottery at age 10 with Toby Rosenberg in Portland, and visited Haystack and Deer Isle frequently.
 His education as a potter unfolded after finishing university at Penland, Haystack, and other craft schools during the mid 1990s.
 In 1995, he relocated to the Pacific Northwest and set up a studio in an abandoned boat shack, soon becoming a full-time potter.

-His selected exhibitions and awards include the Smithsonian Craft Show, Washington, DC, 2006; Teapots: Universal Adoration, Pewabic Pottery, Detroit, MI, 2006; Philadelphia Art Museum Show, Philadelphia, PA, 2005; Made in Clay, Greenwich House Pottery, New York, NY, 2005; Tea For Two, Kentucky Museum of Arts & Design, Louisville, KY, 2004; June Fitzpatrick Gallery (one person show), Portland, ME, 2003.
+Sequoia's selected exhibitions and awards for his ceramics include the Smithsonian Craft Show, Washington, DC, 2006; Teapots: Universal Adoration, Pewabic Pottery, Detroit, MI, 2006; Philadelphia Art Museum Show, Philadelphia, PA, 2005; Made in Clay, Greenwich House Pottery, New York, NY, 2005; Tea For Two, Kentucky Museum of Arts & Design, Louisville, KY, 2004; and regular exhibitions at June Fitzpatrick Gallery, Portland, ME, in the 2000s.